neumaz66/web-templates/README.md

-# Neon Theme
+# Web Templates Collection

 > **ℹ️ Important**
 >
-> The Neon theme is a bold, futuristic landing page template with glowing neon accents and a dark, modern look.
-It is built with only HTML and CSS for easy customization.
+> This repository features a collection of web templates with distinct looks, built using only HTML and CSS.
+Each template is designed to be clean, distraction-free, and easy to customize for your own projects.

 ---

-## Features
+## Available Templates

+### Minimalist
+- Modern, minimal landing page
+- Responsive navbar
+- Clean hero section
+- Stylish pricing cards (Basic, Pro, Enterprise)

+### Old
+- Retro/old-school landing page
+- Vintage navbar with classic fonts
+- Hero section with nostalgic vibes
+- Retro pricing cards (Starter, Classic, Legend)

+### Neon
 - Neon-inspired navbar with glowing logo and links
 - Futuristic hero section with bold headline
 - Bright call-to-action button